justfriend/Implementing-Domain-Driven-Design-zh/docs/ch4.md

 As explained in Domain Events (8), these are not just paper-thin technical notifications.
 They explicitly model business process activity occurrences that are useful for domain-wide subscribers to know about, and they pack unique identity and as many knowledge-conveying properties as necessary to clearly get their point across.
 Yet this synchronous, step-by-step style can be extended to accomplish more than one thing at the same time.

-## Long-Running Processes, aka Sagas
+### 4.7.2 Long-Running Processes, aka Sagas 长时处理过程（也叫 Saga）

 The synthetic Pipes and Filters example can be extended to demonstrate another Event-Driven, distributed, parallel processing pattern, namely, Long-Running Processes.
 A Long-Running Process is sometimes called a Saga, but depending on your background that name may collide with a preexisting pattern.
 An early description of Sagas is presented in [Garcia-Molina & Salem].
 In an attempt to avoid confusion and ambiguity, I have chosen to use the name Long-Running Process, and sometimes I use the name Process for brevity.